-Yanshuo Sun Florida State University Assistant Professor Tallahassee, FL Email: y.sun@fsu.edu Yanshuo Sun, Ph.D. is an Assistant Professor of Industrial Engineering at the FAMU-FSU College of Engineering, Florida State University.
-He received his doctorate (2016) and second Master's degree (2016) in transportation engineering from the same institution.
-Prior to that, he received his first Master's degree (2012) from Tongji University and Bachelor's degree from Southwest Jiaotong University in China.
-Dr. Sun has broad research interests in transportation optimization problems, especially in public transit, air transportation, ridesharing, and multi-modal freight systems.
+Yanshuo Sun, Ph.D.
+Florida State University Assistant Professor Tallahassee, FL Email: y.sun@fsu.edu Yanshuo Sun, Ph.D. is an Assistant Professor of Industrial Engineering at the FAMU-FSU College of Engineering, Florida State University.
+He received his Ph.D. in Transportation Engineering from the University of Maryland, College Park.
+Dr. Sun has broad research interests in Transportation optimization problems, especially in public transit, air transportation, ridesharing, and multi-modal freight systems.
 As a recipient of a 2015-2016 ACRP Graduate Research Award, Dr. Sun studied how to coordinate the development of various airport components in a dynamic and uncertain environment.
 His research findings from his dissertation on the same topic have been published in Transportation Research Record, Transportation Research Part B, and Journal of Advanced Transportation.
-In addition to the graduate research award sponsored by the Federal Aviation Administration (FAA), Dr. Sun also received awards from the Airport Council International - North America (ACI-NA), the American Railway Engineering and Maintenance-of-Way Association (AREMA), and the American Public Transportation Association (APTA).
+In addition to the graduate research award sponsored by the Federal Aviation Administration (FAA), Dr. Sun also received awards from the Airport Council International-North America (ACI-NA), the American Railway Engineering and Maintenance-of-Way Association (AREMA), and the American Public Transportation Association (APTA).

-Prem Swaroop

-Dover Corporation

-Principal Data Scientist Boston, MA Email: premswaroop@gmail.com

-Prem Swaroop is a doctoral alumnus of Robert H Smith School of Business and Institute for Systems Research at University of Maryland, where his adviser was Prof Michael Ball.
+Prem Swaroop Dover Corporation Principal Data Scientist Boston, MA Email: premswaroop@gmail.com Prem Swaroop is a doctoral alumnus of Robert H Smith School of Business and Institute for Systems Research at the University of Maryland, where his adviser was Prof Michael Ball.
 He is a founding member of Dover's Corporate Digital Organization.
-He is responsible to envision, develop, accelerate, and deploy data science-based solutions for Dover's Operating Companies and customers, by leveraging large-scale Industrial Internet of Things (IIoT) investments and deep domain expertise.
+He is responsible to envision, develop, accelerate, and deploy data science-based solutions for Dover's Operating Companies and customers, by leveraging large-scale Industrial Internet of Things (IIOT) investments and deep domain expertise.
+During the program year 2011-2012, Prem won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "A Consensus-Building Mechanism for Setting Service Expectations in Air Traffic Flow Management."

-TRANSPORTATION RESEARCH BOARD

-Maulik Vaishnav Chicago Transit Authority Resource Planner Chicago, IL Email: vaishna2@illinois.edu Maulik Vaishnav recently joined the Chicago Transit Authority (CTA) as a resource planner in the agency's planning analytics team.
-Prior to CTA, he was a transportation planner for Arup in San Francisco.
-An urban planner and economist by training, he focused on aviation policy in graduate school at the University of Illinois in Urbana-Champaign.
-Maulik's ACRP Graduate Research Award's research included case studies of five Essential Air Service Program communities to understand the local support for a federal program supporting declining small community air service.
-He is currently a member of AV010 Intergovernmental Relations in the TRB Aviation Committee.
+Maulik Vaishnav Chicago Transit Authority Lead Strategist Chicago, IL Email: mvaishnav@transitchicago.com Maulik Vaishnav is a Lead Strategist for Revenue & Fare Systems at Chicago Transit Authority (CTA).
+He manages CTA's fare policy, revenue forecasting, and business development strategy.
+His current project focuses on developing City of Chicago Mayor's Office transportation strategy and priorities, including implementation of major initiatives such as downtown congestion pricing on ride-hailing trips and increasing sustainable non-auto trips in the city.
+Prior to his current position, he held analytical roles in Planning and Budget at the transit agency.
+Prior to joining CTA in 2012, he was a Transportation Planner for Arup in San Francisco.
+An urban planner and applied economist by training, he focused on aviation policy in graduate school at the University of Illinois in Urbana-Champaign.
+Maulik's ACRP Graduate Research Award research included case studies of five Essential Air Service Program communities in close proximity (one hour drive) to each other or to a major airport to understand the local interest for a federal program supporting declining small community air service in the program year 2009-2010.